ghzuo/Collapse/README.md

 ## Run Programs with Example

 If this is the first time you use Collapse package, please go to the "example" folder.
-Run the cvtree command to get an annotated phylogenetic tree and monophyly status by:
+Run the collapse command to get an annotated phylogenetic tree and monophyly status by:

     ../build/collapse